 Health and Safety Reminders Before Your Road Trip Near Manila

 Vacations and travels are much safer now compared to before.
 But that doesn’t mean that you’ll be lenient with your actions.
 You need to continue being careful.

 Here are some reminders:

-- Bring and use the essentials: face mask, face shield, alcohol, sanitizer, and disinfectant.
+- Bring your vaccination card or your vaccination certificate, as well as your new normal essentials: face mask, alcohol, sanitizer, and disinfectant.

-- Clean your hands with alcohol or sanitizer every time you touch something.
+- Disinfect or wash your hands every time you touch something.

 - Observe social distancing.

 - Stay updated on changes in travel rules and restrictions as they may change without prior notice.